akyoto/flua/README.md

     ./flua-studio.py

-The Linux version of bp (both the IDE and the standalone compiler) is slightly faster than the Windows one.
+The Linux version of Flua (both the IDE and the standalone compiler) is slightly faster than the Windows one.

 Compiling dependencies manually: